CrayLabs/SmartSim/doc/generate.rst

 The first step in configuring an ensemble is tagging the input files where the simulation configurations are held.
-Tagging is the process of identifying model configurations you would like to create a parameter space for and surronding those values with a specific character which SmartSim refers to as a ``tag``.
-The default tag is a semi-colon (e.g. ``;``) but can be changed either through the ``Experiment.generate`` method as an arugment, or if you are manually initializing a ``Generator`` instance, through the method ``Generator.set_tag``.
+Tagging is the process of identifying model configurations you would like to create a parameter space for and surrounding those values with a specific character which SmartSim refers to as a ``tag``.
+The default tag is a semi-colon (e.g. ``;``) but can be changed either through the ``Experiment.generate`` method as an argument, or if you are manually initializing a ``Generator`` instance, through the method ``Generator.set_tag``.
 A tutorial on tagging input files is provided in the `ensemble generation tutorial <../examples/LAMMPS/crack/README.html>`_